Rome2Rio

 4h 36m

-10. Train, subway to London Stansted Airport, fly to Edinburgh Airport
+10. Train to Birmingham Airport, fly to Edinburgh Airport

-11. Train to Bristol Airport, fly to Edinburgh Airport
+11. Train, train to Bristol Airport, fly to Edinburgh Airport

 12. Train, train to Luton Airport, fly to Glasgow Airport